 Wild Plum, Prunus Americana

 The Wild Plum Tree is a deciduous tree that produces delicious edible plums.
-These trees look a lot like a shrub rather than a tree and the branches are thin and covered with thorns.
+These trees look a lot like a shrub rather than a tree, and the branches are thin and covered with thorns.
 Wild Plum trees bloom with small, white flowers in the spring and are very beautiful to behold.
-The leaves are a nice rich green hue and in the fall the leaves change from green to a deep gold color.
+The leaves are a lovely vibrant green hue, and in the fall the leaves change from green to a deep gold color.
 The plums that the tree produces are about half an inch in diameter and can be eaten right off the tree.
 They are great for making jam s and jellies as well.
-The plums are bright red before ripening (yellow in color).
+The plums are bright red before ripening (yellow).

 Wild Plum Adapts to Soil

-Wild Plum trees are great and it will provide a family with great fruit to enjoy.
+Wild Plum trees are magnificent, and it will provide a family with great fruit to enjoy.

-It can also thrive in a variety of different soil conditions and will also tolerate drought conditions great.
-When this tree is in bloom it will give a wonderful burst of color to a landscape.
+It can also thrive in a variety of different soil conditions and will even tolerate drought conditions great.
+When this tree is in bloom, it will give an excellent burst of color to a landscape.